coinhako/quickfix/CONTRIBUTING.md

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository
-* Submit a pull request to the repository in the coinhako Organization
+* Submit a pull request to the repository in the  Organization

 ## Notes